 Outstanding snow-load handling capability

 In 2018, REI completely overhauled this long-term winter camping favorite and added a half-length pole, increased its center height and headroom, and amped up its ventilation.
 This drastically improved the Arete ASL’s weather performance and livability.
-The additional pole keeps the rainwater from pooling on the rainfly, helping keep the tent interior dry, and the upgraded ventilation makes the tent more comfortable and resistant to condensation in humid conditions.
+The additional pole keeps the rainwater from pooling on the rainfly, helping keep the interior dry, and the upgraded ventilation makes it more comfortable and resistant to condensation in humid conditions.

 The Arete is not designed for high alpine expeditions and extended stays in extreme conditions.
 Instead, it’s better for summer mountaineering, car camping, and other 3 or 4-season trips around the treeline.